Toddler teeth development

 You should replace toothbrushes every 3-4 months or when the bristles get worn or frayed.

-Fluoride and dental care
+Fluoride and dental health for toddlers

-- tap water – most tap water in Australia has added fluoride.
+- Tap water – most tap water in Australia has added fluoride.

-Dental care in Australia
+Dental care for children in Australia